freedomofpress/securedrop.org/README.rst

       Creates the main nav menu and links it to the appropriate pages.
 Creates a ``DirectoryPage``, ``BlogIndexPage``, and ``MarketingIndexPage`` if they
       do not yet exist.
+* ``update_docs_index``
+      Crawl the SecureDrop documentation pages on ``https://docs.securedrop.org/en/stable/`` and update the corresponding `SearchDocument` entries.
+Pass ``--rebuild`` to this command to delete existing entries for documentation pages before fetching new data, which is useful if out-of-date information or pages are in the index.
+Rebuild is usually the behavior that you will want.
+Note that this command depends on a particular arrangement and format of HTML and links on the above 3rd party web URL.
+If these change in the future, then the command will potentially fail and report zero or only a few documents indexed.

 Search
 ------